hellboyhha/k8s-cluster-setup-on-ubuntu/README.md

   ./k8s_cluster_setup.sh
   ```

-- provide your Ubuntu version (20.04 or 22.04) then the script will automatically install and configure all the necessary components for the control plane on your master node.
+- Provide your Ubuntu version (20.04 or 22.04) then the script will automatically install and configure all the necessary components for the control plane on your master node.

 - Afterward, provide the username and IP address of your worker node, and the script will automatically handle all the necessary installations and steps to join the worker node to the k8s cluster.